 Have a great week.

-If you enjoy this blog, please forward it to others who may be interested.
+If you enjoy this occasional blog, please forward it to others who may be interested.

-If you want to receive my occasional emails, here’s how:
+If you want to receive these emails, here’s how:

 1. click on this link (or type www.leedsonfinance.com into your browser)